• Skip to main content

 • This Molasses Crinkle Cookie recipe is full of holiday flavor!

 • Cookies are the perfect make-ahead Christmas dessert.
-Perfect to have in the freezer for a pop up cookie exchange.
+Perfect to have in the freezer for a pop up cookie exchange, along with Chocolate Chip Walnut Cookies.

 • This crinkles recipe super easy to make - because the dough needs to chill, you can split up the mixing and baking to fit in your schedule.
 You can whip up hot chocolate cookies at the same time, let them chill together, then have double the baking!